jeffwilcox/appservice-certificate-services-extension/README.md

 about any certificates available for use by the application, including a REST API endpoint.

-## Web Site - Local Authorization Token Service
+## Web Service - Local Authorization Token Service

 > TBD

+## Application - Local Authorization Process

+> TBD

-## Developer - Advanced Tools
+## Developer Tools

 > TBD